Swedenborg's visions and Kant's remarks

 Finally, after mentioning some particularly weird aspects of Swedenborg's spiritism, Kant draws his conclusions: «...the enormous distances which divide the rational inhabitants of the world are nothing in regard to the spiritual universe, and it is just as easy for one to talk with an inhabitant of Saturn, as with a deceased human soul...
 Thus man does not need to have actually dwelt in the other worlds for the sake of knowing them some day with all their wonders.
 His soul reads in the memory of the deceased citizens of other worlds the perceptions which they possess about their life and dwelling-place, and thereby sees objects as easily as by immediate observation...
 Thus he talks about the gardens, vast countries, the dwelling-places, galleries, and arcades of the spirits... the many powers and qualities of the soul are in sympathy with those organs of the body which they govern... he classifies a great variety of sensations in his body which he claims are always connected with spiritual contemplation.
 But their foolishness is too great for me to dare to quote even one of them...
 I am tired of copying the wild chimeras of this worst of all dreamers, and forbear continuing them to his descriptions of the state after death...
 Nevertheless, it is only in vain that one would hide the fact which, after all, is conspicuous to everybody, that all this labour finally comes to nothing.
 For, as the pretended private visions narrated in the book cannot prove themselves, the motive for bothering oneself with them could lie only in the supposition that the author might offer in substantiation happenings of the above-mentioned kind which could be confirmed by living witnesses.
 But nothing of the kind is found.
 And thus we retire with some confusion from a foolish attempt, making the rational though somewhat belated observation that it is often easy to think wisely, but unfortunately only after one has been for some time deceived».

-A criticism to Kant
+A critique of Kant

 At the time of Kant, the distinction between the mental faculties attributed to the functioning of the brain and the intellectual activity determined by the presence in the human being of a spirit (or of a soul) independent of the body, was still well established, especially in the philosophical context of metaphysics.
-Scientific knowledge had not yet produced the cultural framework prevailing in our day, in which any form of mental activity is associated with a brain activity (although some philosophers and scientists continue to support a form of dualism between the phenomenon of consciousness and the functioning of the brain that determines it).
-Apart from paranormal phenomena, today a person of good culture is led to believe – on the basis of valid evidence – that in the absence of cerebral activity, no mental activity is possible.
+Scientific knowledge had not yet produced the cultural framework prevailing in our day, in which any form of mental activity is associated with brain activity (although some philosophers and scientists continue to support a form of dualism between the phenomenon of consciousness and the functioning of the brain that determines it).
+Apart from paranormal phenomena, today a person of good culture is led to believe – on the basis of valid arguments – that in the absence of cerebral activity, no conscious mental activity is possible.

-Kant, wanting to escape the deceptions of dogmatic metaphysics to redefine metaphysics as «the science of the limits of human reason», then ended up falling back into the need to hypothesize an autonomous life of the spirit, beyond the limits of human life.
+Kant, wanting to escape the deceptions of dogmatic metaphysics so that he could redefine metaphysics as the science of the limits of human reason, then ended up falling back into the need to hypothesize an autonomous life of the spirit, beyond the limits of human life.
 Morpurgo-Tagliabue explains it well in his preface to Dreams of a Spirit-Seer: in 1766, the year in which the booklet on Swedenborg was written, the moral sentiment, i.e. the human need for justice, benevolence and right conduct, was considered by Kant to be a natural anthropological fact, the fruit of observation and direct experience.
 Instead in 1788, in his Critique of Practical Reason, Kant believed that the moral law was demonstrable on the basis of reason itself, transforming it from an anthropological into a metaphysical datum: the duty of the human being, according to Kant, became that of adapting, in every circumstance, our particular individual conception to a universal moral rule.
-Being however well aware that the concrete experience of human life shows how this process is only a trend, Kant had to recognize: «that this progress may continue uninterrupted as long as our existence lasts, and even beyond this life».
+Being however well aware that the concrete experience of human life shows how this process is only a trend, Kant had to recognize «that this progress may continue uninterrupted as long as our existence lasts, and even beyond this life».
 In fact, the human being «can not hope for a perfect moral adaptation now or in an imaginable future moment of his life, but only in the infinity (understandable only to God) of its existence».

 What led Kant to be entangled in the issues arising from wanting to attribute a rational basis to moral sentiment?
 Probably the observation that human beings yearn for happiness, which, according to him, had to coincide with the integral conformity to the moral law.
 Moral behavior should ensure happiness, indeed it should coincide with happiness, but – in most cases – it does not, otherwise all of us would be much more virtuous.
 Often precisely the virtuous people are those who manifest characteristic forms of melancholy, if not real bad mood, also due to the fact that they have to witness how little virtue is spread in this world.
 This does not imply, of course, that the wicked are happy: the fact is that happiness and unhappiness mingle in life according to dynamics that largely escape human reason.
 And in fact in one of his last unpublished writings (Progress of Metaphysics in Germany after Leibniz and Wolff, 1793), Kant was forced to use the verb to believe, instead of the verb to know: «I believe in an eternal future life as a condition under which the world can incessantly approach the Supreme Good».
 But this Supreme Good, instead of simply being identified with the happiness to which all human beings aspire, for the Prussian philosopher must coincide with the attainment of perfect moral virtue: that this could be a human aspiration, it can be understood, but that this process should necessarily occur according to a rational logic, that avoids resorting to dogmatic metaphysical premises, we are allowed to doubt it.